Sgitario/sgitario.github.io/_posts/2019-12-02-introduction-spring-data-flow.md

 Another topic that I didn't speak about, It's that apart from being a solution to write application without coding, it also deploys applications in cluster environments.
 But still I would rather use Rancher (if we need a cool and easy dashboard) or Kubernetes.

-All in all, I liked Spring Cloud Data Flow and as all Spring solutions this is really well done and works really fine.
+All in all, I liked Spring Cloud Data Flow and, as all Spring solutions, they are really well done and work really fine.